paytonmurdock/bluethread-engine/README.md

 All original content released under the "Payton Murdock Official" banner—including source code, musical compositions, 3D shaders, textures, and cinematographic works—is the protected property of the creator.
 Unauthorized re-uploading, "white-labeling," or AI training on these proprietary assets without an express licensing agreement is strictly prohibited.

 4. Archival Verification
-This record is maintained by Archive.org to provide an immutable, timestamped proof of brand existence and prior use.
+This record is timestamped proof of brand existence and prior use.
 This document serves as legal notice to all parties that any confusingly similar use of the "Payton Murdock" name or "GldPyxis" marks in a professional capacity will be contested to the full extent of the law.